thalesgroupsm/ldk-golang-licensing-restful-api/README.md

 "^" ensures that Url and Body are clearly separated.
 Both Url and Body are invalidated if the cutoff is moved.
 ### Use JWT access token
 X-LDK-User-Id: user id for authorization.
 The header should be set when using Credentials access token.

-Authorization: JWT access token

-where

-JWT access token:
-1. Credentials or Public access token from authorization server.The Login should use this access token for authorization.
+Authorization:  Credentials or Public access token from authorization server.
-2. Licensed access token, generated when call login or refresh API.
-Once this access token generated, it's recommended to use it for all following calls.

 ## Sample
 ```